-How To Achieve Glass Hair With Shine Spray
+How to Achieve Glass Hair with Shine Spray

 If your mane lacks that glass-like reflective shine, one of the quickest and easiest ways to create the look is with a few spritzes of shine spray.
 Shine sprays like Redken’s Shine Flash Hair Spray provide all hair types with instant, lightweight shine while smoothing and taming frizz and flyaways.

 Step 3: To ensure a dazzling high-shine finish, complete your styling routine with a few spritzes of Redken Shine Flash Hair Spray, focusing on your mid-lengths and ends.
 If you want a lighter application, spray the product onto your hands first and run it through your strands.

 How much maintenance does glass hair require?

-Because glass hair is a cut and style, it takes quite a bit of maintenance to keep your mane looking flawless day in and day out.
+If you go the traditional route and do glass hair as a cut and style, it takes quite a bit of maintenance to keep your mane looking flawless day in and day out.
 If you want your hair to resemble glass every day, your at-home styling routine is only half the battle.
 You’ll also need to become a regular at your salon.
-The hallmark of glass hair is its very blunt, geometric bob cut.
+The hallmark of classic glass hair is its very blunt, geometric bob cut.